foodtech tv

 Rich in information and scientific insights, the 7th International Conference on Food Science and Technology, hosted by FOODTECH 2025, captured the interest and met the expectations of its demanding audience.

-On Saturday, November 8, the conference opened with greetings from Mr. Ioannis Smarnakis, President of the Hellenic Food Technology and Science Association, who expressed his gratitude to all contributors and outlined the Association’s goals.
+On Saturday, November 8, the conference opened with greetings from Mr. Ioannis Smarnakis, President of the Panhellenic Association of Food Science Technologists, who expressed his gratitude to all those who contributed to the realization of the conference, while also referring to the goals of the Association.

 The conference began with the thematic session “Innovative Foods and Sustainable Development,” coordinated by Ms. Eleni Kalogianni.
 The first speaker to take the podium was Prof. Paola Pittia, Professor of Food Science and Technology at the Department of Biosciences and Technology for Food, Agriculture and Environment, and Vice-Rector for Internationalization at the University of Teramo in Italy.
 She spoke about innovation and sustainability as key drivers in the transition of food systems, emphasizing research and the development of scenarios and solutions for future food production.